UCHI-DB/course-info/lab1.md

 SimpleDB uses the [Ant build tool](http://ant.apache.org/) to compile the code and run tests.
 Ant is similar to [make](http://www.gnu.org/software/make/manual/), but the build file is written in XML and is somewhat better suited to Java code.
 Most modern Linux distributions include Ant.
-Under Athena, it is included in the `sipb` locker, which you can get to by typing `add sipb` at the Athena prompt.
-Note that on some versions of Athena you must also run `add -f java` to set the environment correctly for Java programs.
-See the [Athena documentation on using Java](http://web.mit.edu/acs/www/languages.html#Java) for more details.

 To help you during development, we have provided a set of unit tests in addition to the end-to-end tests that we use for grading.
 These are by no means comprehensive, and you should not rely on them exclusively to verify the correctness of your project.